javert-click/javert-click/README.md

 ### Usage

 ```
-./mp.sh [file] [--workers]
+./mp.sh [file] [-workers]
 ```

 Please make sure to invoke JaVerT.Post from the `environment` folder.
-The `file` parameter must be the JavaScript file to be analysed and the `--workers` flag informs whether or not the program creates worker threads.\
+The `file` parameter must be the JavaScript file to be analysed and the `-workers` flag informs whether or not the program creates worker threads.\
 **Example**: the following command will execute the `Channel_postMessage_clone_port_error.js` test of the WebMessaging test suite

 ```